PostCharles/QueryForDapper.Postgres/readme.md

 WHERE
 	publishers.publisher_id = ANY ( @publishers )
 	AND authors.last_name = @lastName
-	AND genres.name IN ( SELECT genres.name FROM genres WHERE genres.name ILIKE'A' || '%' )
+	AND genres.name IN ( SELECT genres.name FROM genres WHERE genres.name ILIKE 'A' || '%' )
 ```
 Benchmark Results
 ```